Do Rabbits Really Love Carrots?

 Rabbits also enjoy a whole variety of food, but unfortunately some people think they can live exclusively off carrots.
 In reality, bunnies don’t eat root vegetables in the wild, so things like carrots should only be an occasional treat.
-The RSPCA found that 11% of all pet rabbits have tooth decay as a result of hitting the orange stuff too hard.
+The RSPCA found that 11 percent of all pet rabbits have tooth decay as a result of hitting the orange stuff too hard.

 So if rabbits don’t eat carrots in the wild, where did the idea come from?
 Most blame Bugs Bunny.